smart-data-lake/smart-data-lake/docs/reference/commandLine.md

 - **DatabricksSmartDataLakeBuilder**: see [Microsoft Azure](deploy-microsoft-azure.md), special class when running a Databricks Cluster.

 # Launching SDL container
-Depending on the container defintion, especially the entrypoint the arguments may vary.
+Depending on the container definition, especially the entrypoint the arguments may vary.
 Furthermore, we distinguish starting the container using *docker* or *podman*.

 In general a container launch would look like: